 The Periodic Summary Report is found in the Admin Notification section within the Settings tab.
-It is an automatically generated report that can be sent on a monthly, weekly, or daily interval.
+It is an automatically generated report that can be sent on a monthly, 30 day, weekly, or daily interval.
 For more information on how to set up the report, click here

 This report is a great way to give admins a powerful tool that provides valuable insights into data trends over time.
 While the report is fairly straightforward, this article is designed to provide additional context and clarification around each of the items listed.